 It can feel a bit overwhelming narrowing down to the best possible fit, but as long as you keep in mind your specific needs you’ll almost certainly find a mechanical keyboard that suits you.
 Just keep tabs on what your primary use for it will be, how loud or quiet you’d like it to be, and how much feedback you want with each keystroke.
 Those metrics will help you whittle down options until you find your ideal match.

 If you’re in the market for something new to type with, then the high-end keyboards from HHKB are a great option.
-With ergonomic designs, best in class Topre switches, and easy bluetooth device switching, the HHKB line up is great for typists at every level.
+With ergonomic designs, best in class Topre switches, and easy Bluetooth device switching, the HHKB line up is great for typists and coders at every level.
 Plus, their form factor makes them an ideal traveling companion for professionals on the go.